ighorj/kpi-analyzer/README.md

 # KPI Analyzer

-An automated weekly KPI reporting pipeline that connects to a PostgreSQL database, computes analyst performance metrics, and exports a formatted Excel report — hands-free, every Friday at 20:00.
+An automated weekly KPI reporting pipeline that connects to a PostgreSQL database, computes analyst performance metrics, and exports a formatted Excel report — hands-free, every Friday at 20:00 (can be modified)

 ---